wkumari/draft-vandergaast-edns-client-subnet/README.md

-   If no ECS option is contained in the response, the Intermediate Nameserver SHOULD treat this as being equivalent to having received a SCOPE PREFIX-LENGTH of 0, which is an answer suitable for all client addresses.
-See further discussion on the security implications of this in Section 11.
+   If no ECS option is contained in the response, the Intermediate Nameserver SHOULD treat this as being equivalent to having received a